1996 California Proposition 215: Guidelines

 According to the California Department of Justice, qualified patients and caregivers may possess 8 ounces of dried marijuana, as long as they possess a state-issued identification card.
 However, Cal.
 Health and Safety Code Section 1362.77 does not require a state-issued identification card.
 Under the Health and Safety Code, a card holder or "qualified patient" (one possessing a doctor's recommendation) may possess up to eight oz. of dried herb, plus six mature or 12 immature plants.
 The state-issued identification card is for the patients' convenience only and is not required.
 Further, if the recommending physician indicates that a given patient requires more than the prescribed limits, that patient may possess an amount "consistent with that patient's needs."

 In addition, marijuana smoking is also restricted by location.
 It may not be smoked wherever smoking is prohibited by law, within 1000 feet of a school, recreation center, or youth center, on a school bus, or in a moving vehicle or boat.
 According to Cal.
 Health and Safety Code Section 1362.785 Medical Marijuana use is not required to be accommodated inside the workplace or in any type of correctional facilities or during work hours.
-It is important to note that under the Fair Employment and Housing Act, an employer may terminate an employee who tests positive for marijuana use.
+Under the Fair Employment and Housing Act, an employer may terminate an employee who tests positive for marijuana use.